Ratstail91/Toy/docs/spec.md

 ### Globally Available Functions

-The dot notation can be used to acces the globally available functions, like so:
+The dot notation can be used to access the globally available functions, like so:

 ```
 obj.function(); //passes in obj as the first argument